Ecclesiastes

 - 5Warnings about rash vows and careless speech before God, followed by reflections on the futility of wealth that can never satisfy its owner.

-- 7A collection of "better than" proverbs on wisdom and patience, followed by sobering reflections on the limits of righteousness and the universality of sin.
+- 7A collection of "better than" proverbs on wisdom and patience, followed by reflections on the limits of righteousness and the universality of sin.

 - 9Death comes to all alike, so Qoheleth urges full engagement with life's pleasures and labors while there is still time, since time and chance overtake everyone.